MultifactorLab/multifactor-keycloak-plugin/README.md

-# Keycloak plugin for multifactor

-Keycloak plugin for multifactor authentication.
-Provides an authentication execution for keycloak that presents a Multifactor iframe, to be used after primary authentication. (https://multifactor.ru/)
+# multifactor-keycloak-plugin

+Authentication execution plugin for Keycloak that adds <a href="https://multifactor.ru/" target="_blank">MultiFactor</a> into the authentication flow.
+Component uses Keycloak Service Provider Interface (SPI) to presents user a MultiFactor iframe after primary authentication is complete.

 ## Build

-You may need to modify the keycloak versions in the pom.xml to correspond to yours.
-Now used 18.0.0.
+Modify `keycloak.version` in `pom.xml` to correspond to your Keycloak version (currently, `18.0.0` is used), then build the component:

 ```
 $ mvn clean install